5 psychological tactics to improve charity landing pages

 2. Make use of celebrity endorsements

 Celebrity endorsements might not be a new marketing concept, but that doesn’t diminish their effectiveness.
-Charity:water’s ‘birthdays’ campaign landing page provides excellent example of celebrity endorsement in action.
+Charity:water’s ‘birthdays’ campaign landing page provides an excellent example of celebrity endorsement in action.
 The landing page is designed in such a way as to tell the story of how and why people should pledge, before cementing the impact by introducing a raft of celebrities who have also taken the birthday pledge.

 Why do campaigns like this work so effectively?
 Psychology studies have shown that celebrity endorsements can “magnify the effect of a campaign”, trigger emotional responses and even improve our ability to remember marketing messages.